Free ACT Multiple Choice Questions

 Answer: B

-Rationale: Supporting details reinforce the main idea, helping readers understand and evaluate the author’s message. - Which science skill involves interpreting trends over time?
+Rationale: Supporting details reinforce the main idea, helping readers understand and evaluate the author’s message.

 A. Writing